By Claire Ferris-Lay

 The deal will be confirmed “in the next few weeks,” Al Baker said.

-The airline said in December it would launch an initial public offering (IPO) in early 2012 after three consecutive years of profit.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The airline said in December it would launch an initial public offering (IPO) in early 2012 after three consecutive years of profit.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 as a client travelling regularly with Qatar Airlines, I find their customer services very low quality.
 I have an issue pending for 4 months now and I couldn't get a reply from their top management people.